Convenience Tax Delivery vs Pickup

 The Hidden Layer Most People Miss

 Delivery fees and tips are visible.
 Menu mark-ups often are not.
 Many people find it surprising that the same dish can cost 15–30% more on a delivery app than it does if ordered directly or collected in person.
 That gap quietly inflates every single order.
 When you multiply it across weeks and months, it can help to see the full picture in one number rather than feeling it vaguely at the end of the month.
-This is worth considering before convenience becomes a default rather than a choice.
+This is worth noting before convenience becomes a default rather than a choice.

 What This Calculator Does Not Cover

-One approach is to treat this figure as a starting point, not a ceiling.
+One approach is to this figure is a starting point, not a ceiling.
 The calculator focuses on direct costs.
 It does not account for subscription fees some apps charge monthly, or the occasional extra items people tend to add when ordering from home.
 Impulse additions are common in delivery contexts.
 The true annual total for many households is likely higher than the headline figure this tool produces.
 That is not a criticism — it is just useful context when interpreting your result.

 Run it with sensible defaults